 The prosecutor’s office has promised a quick and thorough investigation, according to YTN.

-Choi's family has long held influence over Park, David Kang, Director, Korean Studies Institute at the University of Southern California, tells CNN.
+Choi’s family has long held influence over Park, said David Kang, director of the Korean Studies Institute at the University of Southern California.

-"The friend's father, Mr Choi, was head of a cult-like religion back in the 70s and began to mentor Ms. Park when she was in her early 20s," he said.
-"So the family has had an extraordinary influence over Park Geun-hye for essentially her entire adult life.
+“The friend’s father, (Choi Tae-min), was head of a cultlike religion back in the ‘70s and began to mentor Ms. Park when she was in her early 20s,” he said.
+“So the family has had an extraordinary influence over Park Geun-hye for essentially her entire adult life.